-- Expand their vocabulary and interact with written and oral texts relating to various issues. - Deepen their familiarity with a broad range of cultural issues. - Learn and review basic points of German grammar so that they can carry out more complex communicative tasks, including expressing opinions. - Further develop their ability to self-correct by learning to recognize and correct grammatical and other inaccuracies. - Hone reading strategies to understand different kinds of texts of increasing complexity. - Develop listening and speaking abilities by interacting with the instructor, tutorial leader, and fellow students, and listening to German speech in various forms (e.g., video, music, dialogue).
+- Expand their vocabulary and interact with written and oral texts relating to various issues. - Deepen their familiarity with a broad range of cultural issues. - Learn and review basic and more advanced points of German grammar so that they can carry out more complex communicative tasks, including expressing opinions. - Further develop their ability to self-correct by learning to recognize and correct grammatical and other inaccuracies. - Hone reading strategies to understand different kinds of texts of increasing complexity. - Develop listening and speaking abilities by interacting with the instructor, tutorial leader, and fellow students, and listening to German speech in various forms (e.g. video, music, dialogue). - Integrate all four language skills: reading, writing, speaking, and listening. - Become increasingly competent language users.